unmeshvrije/python-for-beginners/README.md

 Learning Python
 ---------------

-The course tries to teach as many core concepts of programming to students by using Python 3.
-Part of the lectures are interactive lectures where both lecturers and students work in Python Notebooks.
-A [JupyterHub](https://github.com/jupyterhub/jupyterhub) server is used to provide students with a programming environment that is accessible from anywhere.
+The course teaches all the core concepts of programming to students using Python 3.
+All lectures are interactive lectures where both lecturers and students work in Python Notebooks.
+Students can install Jupyter or install Anaconda which is an IDE that comes with Jupyter.

 Content taught in this course: